Super Bowl LVIII will be played at Allegiant Stadium in Paradise, Nevada home of the Las Vegas Raiders.

 - LII: Philadelphia Eagles 41, New England Patriots 33

 Super Bowl records

-Most Super Bowl wins: New England Patriots, Pittsburgh Steelers (6)
+- Most Super Bowl wins: Tom Brady (7), New England Patriots, Pittsburgh Steelers (6)

-Will there be fans in attendance at the Super Bowl?
+How many fans will be in attendance at the Super Bowl?

 Who performs at the Super Bowl Halftime Show?

 Roc Nation, led by Jay-Z, has been in charge of assembling the Super Bowl halftime show in recent years.
 Apple Music has now taken over as the new official partner.
 It’s a five-year contract worth roughly $250 million, but Roc Nation will still be involved in 2023 for Super Bowl LVIII.